FrancescoPietri/ComNetSemu_VirtualLabs/README.md

 # ComNetSemu Virtual Labs

 This repository contains a collection of various Mininet topologies designed for use in the ComNetSemu environment.
 A more detailed description of each topology can be found in the `StaticTopologies` folder.
+This repository contains also a GMLtoTopology converter and a base dataset of GML files, additional information can be found inside the `GMLtoTopology` folder.

 ## How to Demo